 Coffee quality has a lot to do with water quality which is a major component (coffee is 98% water) that seems to be missed by most folks.
 Both come with charcoal water filters that will remove most of those off-putting impurities which leads to a great cup of coffee.

 Both of these machines come with 24-hour programmability.
-That means that you will be able setup when your next cup of coffee will be ready.
+That means that you will be able set up when your next cup of coffee will be ready.

 The carafe for both of these machines has a 12-cup capacity.
 Some users have said that the glass carafe is durable.
-The plastic parts are thick and shouldn’t fade as easily or get that whitish hue that plastic parts sometimes get when exposed to heat.
+The plastic parts are thick and shouldn’t fade as easily or get the whitish hue that plastic parts sometimes get when exposed to heat.

 When it comes to the two coffee makers in the Cuisinart dcc-1200 vs dcc-2650 there isn’t exactly a right or wrong way to go.
 The Cuisinart dcc-2650 is the upgrade however; it has the extreme boost feature, the brew strength selector, larger buttons, and a better control panel, and it is more powerful to boot.

 But do those upgrades really matter to you?

 From what I gather, both of these machines will produce a cup of coffee better than the cheap one you’re used to.
 And upgrades usually come with an upgraded price.
 Barring a sale, you can generally expect to pay more for the upgraded machine in most cases.